Tellusant/docs/articles-posts/cost-of-error.md

 CONCLUSION
 Having superb strategic forecasting capabilities likely is the single most important driver of shareholder value.
 Of course, some companies are already well on their way to achieve this, but most are not.

 Why not just cut, increase or redeploy capex if forecasts are off?
-Because capex is not easily redeployed.² Strategies are in large part developed to reduce this problem.
+Because capex is not easily redeployed.³ Strategies are in large part developed to reduce this problem.

 Thus, we advice companies to look over their forecasting methods for 3-, 5- or 10-year planning.
 These are not the time series methods used for operational planning.
 Instead, a more sophisticated approach is required.
 The good news is that the methods exist and can be put to great 𝗺𝗮𝗻𝗮𝗴𝗲𝗿𝗶𝗮𝗹 use.

 ---
-1. Called Total Factor Productivity (TFP) in economics.
+¹ Called Total Factor Productivity (TFP) or Solow residual in economics.

-— — —

-¹ Technically, MAPE was adjusted to avoid right-hand skew that exaggerates the error.
+² Technically, MAPE was adjusted to avoid right-hand skew that exaggerates the error.

-² It is not only capex that is at stake.
+³ It is not only capex that is at stake.
 Human resources, especially in R&D and management, are hard to redeploy if strategic forecasts are off.

+¹²³⁴⁵⁶⁷⁸⁹⁰